-Kiri and Jenny are your hosts, and prepare delicious food for the duration of your 3-day stay.
+Your hosts will prepare delicious food for the duration of your 3-day stay.
 This includes fresh local ingredients – such as produce from our gardens, venison and lamb from our home blocks, and sometimes even paua – it’s all about nature’s bounty.

 You’ll also get to enjoy a range of comfortable rural accommodation experiences over the three nights: the charming Whakapata Cottage, the refurbished Shearers’ Quarters and the recent addition of the architecturally designed, purpose-built Stony Bay Lodge, which is nestled in the landscape just metres from the wild Tora sea.

 We limit the numbers to 14 people per day on the one-way track, leaving you free to walk uninterrupted by other groups.
 We’ll also transport your luggage for you so you don’t have to carry it.
 In fact, we’ll even transport your wine, and pop it in the fridge for you, so it’s chilled when you arrive at your next stop.
 Note: non-walking members of a party can be transported with the luggage if necessary.

 The walk is the perfect opportunity to reconnect with friends, family and workmates, and provides you with a magic blend of wilderness, luxury and genuine hospitality.